type11error/vgccoin/doc/mweb/pmmr.md

 # Prunable Merkle Mountain Ranges (PMMRs)

 Merkle Mountain Ranges (MMRs), an invention of Peter Todd for use in [Open Timestamps](https://github.com/opentimestamps/opentimestamps-server/blob/master/doc/merkle-mountain-range.md), are append-only binary trees that can be used to commit to a collection of elements.
 In addition to supporting efficient insertion, they also come in a prunable form,called Prunable Merkle Mountain Ranges (PMMRs), which support pruning of entire subtrees.
-They are used in Litecoin\'s MWEB to build TXO commitments.
+They are used in Vgccoin\'s MWEB to build TXO commitments.

 ## Example 1